araobp/virtual-showroom/README.md

 ## Goal

-The goal is to realize Chatbots.
-It has been my dream since 25 years ago to realize Chatbots with humanity.
+The goal is to realize a virtual showroom with Digital Human as promotional models.

-My another dream is to realize a (real) VR theater with 240-degree images or movies, although Chatbots in this project will work in a (virtual) VR theater in an AR app.

 This project uses human models made with Blender and MPFB2 to realize Digital Human.